amkamble/Spreadsheet-App/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 <h1>Spreadsheet App</h1>
+<h3>Live on netlify :  https://main--spreadsheetproject.netlify.app</h3>
 This is a fully functional spreadsheet-like application built using Next.js, Zustand for state management, and Tailwind CSS for styling.
 The application supports basic spreadsheet features such as cell editing, formatting, search, filtering, pagination, and undo/redo functionality.

 Features
 Editable Cells: Click on any cell to edit its content.